 Personal Risk Factors

 - Age.
 The risk for a fall increases with age.
-Normal aging affects our eyesight, balance, strength, and ability to quickly react to our environments.
+Normal aging affects our eyesight, balance, strength, and ability to quickly react to our environment.

 - Activity.
 Lack of exercise leads to decreased balance, coordination, and bone and muscle strength.